AlexCharlton/glls/README.md

     [procedure] (set-renderable-mode!
 RENDERABLE MODE)
     [procedure] (set-renderable-offset!
 RENDERABLE OFFSET)

 These setters accept two arguments: a renderable and a value.
-The values correspond to those that `make-SHADER-NAME-renderable` accepts.
+The values correspond to those that `make-PIPELINE-NAME-renderable` accepts.

-And for each uniform in the pipeline, `set-SHADER-NAME-renderable-UNIFORM-NAME!` is also created.
+And for each uniform in the pipeline, `set-PIPELINE-NAME-renderable-UNIFORM-NAME!` is also created.

     [procedure] (renderable-size PIPELINE)

 Returns the size, in bytes, of the memory needed for a renderable belonging to `PIPELINE`.

+#### Rendering renderables
+    (render-PIPELINE-NAME RENDERABLE)
+    (render-arrays-PIPELINE-NAME RENDERABLE)

+Where `PIPELINE-NAME` is the name of the pipeline who’s renderables are being rendered. `render-PIPELINE-NAME` and `render-arrays-PIPELINE-NAME` both render the given renderable.

+These render functions work differently depending on whether the `define-pipeline` has been compiled or interpreted (although the end results should look the same).
+When `define-pipeline` is compiled, the resulting render functions are compiled directly to efficient (non-branching) C. When `define-pipeline` is interpreted, the render functions call a generic rendering function that is not nearly as fast.

+The `render-PIPELINE-NAME` function draws the renderable using `draw-elements`.
+While this is typically the most efficient way to render a set of vertices, sometimes `draw-arrays` is preferable. `render-arrays-PIPELINE-NAME` functions identically except for calling `draw-arrays` instead of `draw-elements`.

-#### Fast render functions
+##### Fast render functions
-When compiled, the render function defined by `define-pipeline` is actually a combination of three “fast” render functions: a begin render function, a render function, and an end render function.
-The array rendering function is a similar combination: the begin render function, an array render function and the end render function.
+When compiled, the render function defined by `define-pipeline` is actually a combination of three “fast” render functions: a *begin-render* function, a *render* function, and an *end-render* function.
+The array rendering function is a similar combination: the *begin-render* function, an *array-render* function and the *end-render* function.
 This is done so that, if desired, all of the renderables that belong to the same pipeline may be rendered at the same time, without needing to perform expensive calls like program changes or texture binding more than once.
-To use these functions, simply call the begin render function with the first renderable, then call the render (or array render) function on all renderables (including the first), finally calling the end render function (with no arguments) to clean up.
+To use these functions, call the *begin-render* function with the first renderable, then call the *render* (or *array-render*) function on all renderables (including the first), finally calling the *end-render* function (with no arguments) to clean up.

+    (PIPELINE-NAME-fast-render-functions)

-`define-pipeline` does not define all of these functions separately, but instead defines a single function with which to access them: `PIPELINE-NAME-fast-render-functions`.
-This function returns eight values: the begin render function, the render function, the end render function, the array render function, and pointers to those same C functions in that order.
+`define-pipeline` does not define all of the render functions separately, but instead defines a single function with which to access them: `PIPELINE-NAME-fast-render-functions`, where `PIPELINE-NAME` is the name of the pipeline.
+This function returns eight values: the *begin-render* function, the *render* function, the *end-render* function, the *array-render* function, and pointers to those same C functions in that order.

     [parameter] unique-textures?